New Caledonia is a French territory located about 600 miles of the eastern shores of Australia.

 You can try the archipelago’s take on the traditional Melanesian dish, bougna, chicken or fish mixed with yams and other island produce, then slow-roasted in a stew over a traditional hot- stone Kanak oven.

 Or, if you and your party prefer fine cuisine, you can opt to enjoy the islands’ flavors at one of several world-class restaurants.
 Served alongside fine French wine, order and enjoy some island-sourced barbequed venison or stew.

 Want to travel to New Caledonia and try a few of these experiences for yourself?

 The islands are well served by regional and international aiports around the world thanks to Aircalin, the archipalego’s international airline.

 Aircalin flies to dozens of destinations throughout the Pacific, including Auckland in New Zealand, Tokyo and Osaka in Japan, and Brisbane, Sydney, and Melborne in Australia.

 The company has also worked hard to partner with other airlines to give as many travellers as possible the chance to witness the wonders of New Caledonia.

-With Aircalin’s partners, travellers can reach the islands from Perth, Darwin, Queenstown, Honolulu, and even San Franscisco and Los Angeles.
+With Aircalin’s partners, travelers can reach the islands from Perth, Darwin, Queenstown, Honolulu, and even San Francisco and Los Angeles.

 The convenient flights also mean a visit to New Caledonia can be paired with a trip to many of the other awesome destinations in Australia and the Pacific Islands.